tirth641/IT5016_A3_20230638/README.md

 4. If the total price is below $500, the request is approved.
 5. A summary is displayed with all entered information and status.

-Running the Program:

-Make sure you have Python installed.
-To run the program:

-1. Open a terminal or command prompt.
-2. Navigate to the folder containing the Python file.
-3. Run the command:
-   python filename.py

-Requirements:
-- Python 3.x